Skip to content

 "

-The above list will execute mknod $MODPATH/system/app/YouTuBe c 0 0 and mknod $MODPATH/system/app/Bloatware c 0 0; and /system/app/YouTube and /system/app/Bloatware will be removed after the module takes effect.
+The above list will execute mknod $MODPATH/system/app/YouTube c 0 0 and mknod $MODPATH/system/app/Bloatware c 0 0; and /system/app/YouTube and /system/app/Bloatware will be removed after the module takes effect.

 If you want to replace a directory in the system, you need to create a directory with the same path in your module directory, and then set the attribute setfattr -n trusted.overlay.opaque -v y <TARGET> for this directory.
 This way, the overlayfs system will automatically replace the corresponding directory in the system (without changing the /system partition).